Attribution: Multiple Assignment Models

 2. Attribution to New Journeys

-1. Equal Contribution Assumption: Each channel in a customer journey is assumed to contribute equally to the total conversion value.
+• Each channel participating in a journey contributes to the total conversion value.

 Customer Journeys